guix77/react-blockcerts/README.md

 This component for React allows to view and verify certificates compliant with the Blockcerts standard.

+This is not the official Blockcerts.org viewer, but it implements the same verification process and uses some of its code ([cert-verifier-js](https://github.com/blockchain-certificates/cert-verifier-js)).

 For official information about Blockcerts, please check https://www.blockcerts.org/about.html

 ## Demo